A Little Bit About Us

 Picture of Gary Gullickson

 Gary Gullickson has been an active member of the Saskatoon music community for over forty years.
 He is former head and professor of music education in the Department of Music, University of Saskatchewan.
 Gary is a life member of the Saskatchewan Music Educators Association and Past-President of the Saskatchewan Choral Federation.
 His other community interests include Rotary and membership on the University of Saskatchewan Senate, the Saskatoon Symphony Board and the SaskCulture Board.
 He is also a director on the board of the Saskatoon Children’s Choir.
 Gary directed the Saskatoon Men’s Chorus from 1997 to 2008.
+In 2020, he was awarded the Member of the Order of Canada.

 Picture of Lynn Driedger